paulosuzart/paulosuzart.github.io/_posts/2015-04-02-why-racket-is-awesome.markdown

 When it comes to performance, Java and [Clojure](http://benchmarksgame.alioth.debian.org/u64/compare.php?lang=clojure&lang2=racket) win.
 I don't really know how much effort Racket guys put on this.
 And for lots of scenarios it makes no difference.

-Have I told you Racket can also produce beatyful desktop apps?
+Have I told you Racket can also produce beautiful desktop apps?
 Take a look [here](http://docs.racket-lang.org/gui/index.html).

 What now?
 ---